 - It should be possible to understand a figure without the text

 - Use captions to explain figures

 - Captions may be several lines long

 - Use text within figures to explain

-- Nonetheless, text should refer to all figures!
+- Nonetheless, each figure should be referenced by your text!

 Figure 1: Sub-operators (1) build more complex data operations (2) or dataflows (3), where each sub-operator can be implemented on multiple hardware platforms (4).